bids-standard/bids-specification/src/02-common-principles.md

 ## Participant names and other labels

-BIDS allows for custom user-defined `<label>`s and `<index>`es for example, for naming of participants, sessions, acquisition schemes, etc. Note that they MUST consist only of allowed characters as described in [Definitions](02-common-principles.md#definitions) above.
+BIDS allows for custom user-defined `<label>`s and `<index>`es for example, for naming of participants, sessions, acquisition schemes, and so forth.
+Note that they MUST consist only of allowed characters as described in [Definitions](02-common-principles.md#definitions) above.
 In `<index>`es we RECOMMEND using zero padding (for example, `01` instead of `1` if you have more than